 MA selected a team made up of KEMA and NMR to conduct this study.
 The CT Scope of Work was developed and accepted on February 3rd.
 Since CT was able to establish out study parameters more quickly than other states involved Connecticut was set to begin prior to other the states.
 In the February report, I reported to the Board that the Companies were putting together purchase orders to support the project.
 The request for them to do so went out on February 4th.
-Neither of those P.O.s have yet reached the Contractor.
-In CL&P's case, the P.O. request went to a supervisor who did not pass in on to Purchasing or to another staff person.
-Once the correct person had the request, he was out of the office before beginning the process.
-So those delays appear to have resulted from a series of misunderstandings.
-CL&P initiated the request for P.O. on February 25th.
-I haven't gotten responses from UI to determine why the P.O. has been delayed on their end.
+Both Companies' purchase orders are now in and work on the CT project is beginning.